 In September 2018, after years of expansive research and thorough preparation, his eighth feature, thriller Balloon (orig.
 Ballon) celebrated its world premiere with high acclaim.
 Produced and directed by Michael Herbig, the film retells the spectacular and true escape-story from the former GDR in a homemade hot-air balloon in 1979.
 The star-studded thriller was sold to numerous countries mere weeks after its domestic theatrical release.
 Bully was presented with the German Film Award for Peace – The Bridge amongst many other awards.

 After this successful delve into a new genre, the result praised by audiences and critics alike, Bully took his seat behind the microphone again.
 He gave his voice to an ever-optimistic lucky ladybug in the German animation film Tabaluga – The Movie, once again dubbed leading cowboy Woody in the German version of Pixar’s Toy Story 4 and in addition, Bully voiced half-dragon Nepomuk in the sequel of the Jim Button adventures, the German feature Jim Knopf und die wilde 13.

 Over a decade ago, Herbig had portrayed the “Boandlkramer”, aka the Grim Reaper in Joseph Vilsmaier’s The Story of Brandner Kaspar (orig.
 Die Geschichte des Brandner Kaspar, 2008) and gladly slipped into the role of Personified Death once again for the sequel, Boandlkramer’s Eternal Love (orig.
 Der Boandlkramer und die ewige Liebe, 2020).
 Michael Bully Herbig co-wrote the screenplay and co-produced the comedy under Vilsmaier’s direction.
-This production marked the first time he shared the screen with acclaimed German comedian Hape Kerkeling.
-Theatrical release for this divine delight is February 11th, 2021.
+This production marked the first time he shared the screen with acclaimed German comedian Hape Kerkeling, is coproducer and co-screenwriter.
+Bully received his eighth Bavarian Film Award in the category best Screenplay.